muccg/rdrf/docs/cdes.rst

 Data Elements (DEs)
 ===================

-RDRF allows creation of resusable fields, which can be dropped into the definition of  :ref:`sections` of :ref:`forms`, simply by entering their code into the elements field of the section definition ( in a comma separated list).
+RDRF allows creation of resusable fields, which can be dropped into the definition of sections of :ref:'forms <registries>', simply by entering their code into the elements field of the section definition (in a comma separated list).

-A DE is created by an admin user :ref:`navigating <navigation>` to "Data Elements"  in "Settings"
+A DE is created by an admin user navigating to "Data Elements"  in "Settings"

 DEs can be shared by all registries created within the framework.
 A DE definition consists of: